Multiple Split Methods

 root.
 If it has attributes, it automatically handles the quotes so the entire root is properly quoted for the script engine.

 Include File.
-The specified file is inserted in each split file.
+The specified file is inserted at the beginning of each split file.

 Append File.
 Inserts the specified file at the end of each